 Here are a few tips to make sure you look sharp while rocking navy blue and brown shoes:

 Fit is King

-I’ve written about this elsewhere a lot and provided a full, detailed breakdown of exactly how your suit should fit here.
+I’ve provided a full, detailed breakdown of exactly how your suit should fit elsewhere.

 It doesn’t matter how expensive your suit and shoes are, or how perfectly you’ve paired the colors of each.